ramirocabral/aws-solutions-architect-associate-notes-SAAC03/well_architected_framework/Principles.md

-# Principles
+## Principles

-## Stop guessing
+- Stop guessing your capacity needs.
-- scale capacity
+- Test systems at production scale.

-## Test at prod scale
+- Automate to make architectural experimentation easier.
-- test and then decomission
+- Allow for evolutionary architectures.

-## Automate
+- Drive architectures using data.
-- automate everything you can
+- Improve through game days: e.g simulate apps for flash sale days.

-- track changes in automation
+## Pillars

-## Allow for change
+1. Operational Excellence
-- bussiness can grow and change
+2. Security
-- dont use static infrastructure
+3. Reliability

-## Use Data for your decisions
+4. Performance Efficiency
-- use data to make fact based decisions
+5. Cost Optimization

-## Do Game Days
+6. Sustainability

-- simulate events in production
+They are not something to balance or trade-offs, they're a sinergy.